 easy_install or python setup.py does not have an uninstall feature.
-Hower, it is usually quite trivial to remove a globally-installed egg and reference:
+Hower, it is usually quite trivial to remove a globally installed egg and reference:

-- 1. Do easy_install -m [plugin name] to remove references from - \$PYTHONLIB/site-packages/easy-install.pth when the plugin installed by setuptools.
-2. Delete executables from /usr/bin, /usr/local/bin, or C:\\Python\Scripts.
-To find what - executables are involved, refer to the [console-script] section of setup.py. - 3.
-Delete the .egg file or folder from where it's installed (usually inside SPYTHONLIB/site-packages/). - 4.
-Restart the web server.
+1. Do easy_install -m [plugin name] to remove references from \$PYTHONLIB/site-packages/easy-install.pth when the plugin installed by setuptools.

+- 2. Delete executables from /usr/bin, /usr/local/bin or C:\\Python\Scripts.
+For search what executables are there, you may refer to [console-script] section of setup.py. - 3.
+Delete the .egg file or folder from where it is installed, usually inside \$PYTHONLIB/site-packages/. - 4.
+Restart web server.

-If you are uncertain about the location of the egg, here's a small tip to help locate an egg (or any package).
-Just replace myplugin with whatever namespace the plugin uses (as used when enabling the plugin):
+If you are uncertain about the location of the egg, here is a small tip to help locate an egg (or any package) - replace myplugin with whatever namespace the plugin uses (as used when enabling the plugin):